Nikos Sampson: Militant activities

-The 1960s
+Post-independence

 Sampson returned to newspaper publishing.
 In 1960, he set up the newspaper Makhi (Μάχη), meaning battle, or struggle.
 In a series of newspaper articles published in 1961, Sampson discussed aspects of his participation in the EOKA campaign against British colonial rule in Cyprus, including skirmishes he participated in against the British colonial police.
 According to The Daily Telegraph, as a journalist, he flew to Algeria to interview Ben Bella and to Washington, D.C. to talk to U.S. President John F. Kennedy.

 On 14 May 1961, he was arrested, along with another man, a garage mechanic who was also a former EOKA member, in connection with the murder of a British architect, Peter Gray, who had been only three weeks in the country and had been shot and killed in Kyrenia in his car.
 Sampson was charged with the murder, but released three days later.
 Makhi later printed a claim that Gray was working for the British Secret Intelligence Service.
 His murder remained unsolved.

 Following an explosion to the statue of EOKA hero Markos Drakos in Nicosia, Sampson actively participated in clashes between the Greek and Turkish communities in December 1963.
 On the morning of 24 December, the clashes in Nicosia spread and fighting continued into the subsequent year.
 Sampson led armed groups in fierce battles between Greek Cypriot and Turkish Cypriot irregulars.
-Following the fight in Omorphita, Nikos Sampson was nicknamed by the Turkish Cypriots as the "Butcher of Omorphita".
+Following the battle in Omorphita, Nikos Sampson was nicknamed by the Turkish Cypriots as the "Butcher of Omorphita".

-The 1974 coup
+1974 coup

 In 1969 Sampson founded the Progressive Party, which later merged into the Progressive Front.
 Sampson was elected to the House of Representatives in the 1970 elections.
 In 1971, EOKA head George Grivas returned to Cyprus and gave the campaign for enosis further momentum, forming EOKA B whose goal was enosis.
 Following the death of Grivas in January 1974, the Greek military junta of 1967-1974 gave active support to EOKA-B. Nikos Sampson maintained a strongly nationalist, pro-Greek position throughout these years.
 On 15 July 1974, Makarios was deposed by a military coup which was led by Greek officers of the Cyprus National Guard.

-Interim President of Cyprus

 The Greek military junta installed Sampson as president, as a result of a decision of Colonel Constantinos Kombokis, Deputy leader of the coup, when the President of the Supreme Court could not be found and an ex Makarios minister Zenon Severis refused to take over as president.
 Sampson's appointment was an on-the-spot decision to avoid a power vacuum.

-The second Junta of Greece fell on 24 July 1974, only eight days after Sampson had been appointed.
+The second Junta of Greece fell on 24 July 1974, only eight days after Sampson had been appointed and four days after Turkish troops invaded.
 Sampson was forced to resign.
 The Greek Cypriot government was restored under Glafkos Clerides.
-When Sampson resigned on Tuesday July 23, 1974 Turkey was in control of 3% of the territory of Cyprus and the Turkish Cypriot enclaves (around 4-5% of the territory) had almost all fallen in the hands of Greek-Cypriots (H Tragiki Anametrisi kai i Prodosia tis Kyprou-Marios Adamides – 2012).
+When Sampson resigned on 23 July 1974 Turkey was in control of 3% of the territory of Cyprus and the Turkish Cypriot enclaves (around 4-5% of the territory) had almost all fallen in the hands of Greek-Cypriots.